dustinlyons/nixos-config/README.md

 > ```
 > nix --extra-experimental-features 'nix-command flakes' run .#<command>
 > ```

+> [!IMPORTANT]
+>
+> If you haven't upgraded to macOS Sequioa yet, read this article: [Nix Support for macOS Sequioa](https://determinate.systems/posts/nix-support-for-macos-sequoia/).

 ### 3. Initialize a starter template
 *Choose one of two options*